CfR.2/2017/1 How are European energy policies affecting biodiversity and ecosystem services in countries globally?

 - What policies and governance mechanisms could remedy these impacts; or in hindsight, how could one have chosen pathways to more sustainable development?

-Date of first meeting with requesters and EKLIPSE KCB and methods experts:
+Date of the first meeting with requesters and EKLIPSE KCB and Methods Experts: 20 December 2017

 Background and context of the request